New Brunswick Immunization Schedule

 Overview

 The New Brunswick Immunization Schedule is set by the Department of Health-Public Health.
-Vaccines recommended in the immunization schedule are provided by Public Health and other health-care providers throughout New Brunswick.
+Vaccines recommended in the immunization schedule are provided by Public Health and other healthcare providers throughout New Brunswick.
 “On time” and “on schedule” immunization provide the best protection against vaccine preventable diseases.

 Routine childhood immunization schedule